kevinAlbs/Base122/readme.md

 If the 7 bits are greater than or equal to 123 (123, 124, 125, 126, 127), encode the difference
-128 - number in the first 3 bits (z) of a UTF-8 two byte character, and use the remaining bits for more informatin (w)
+128 - number in the first 3 bits (z) of a UTF-8 two byte character, and use the remaining bits bits (w) to encode 7 additional bits.

-2 bytes: 110zzzww 01wwwwww (15 bits of information encoded in 16)
+2 bytes: 110zzz1w 01wwwwww (14 bits of information encoded in 16)

-Since the optimization with the 2 byte UTF-8 characters gives us a better ratio, it begs the question of whether a smaller base will give us better overall compression since this will only occur with small probability.
-A rough and likely incorrect formula for compression ratio is:

-(x / 128) * 7 / 8 + ((128 - x) / 128) * (7 + 11 - ceil(log_2(128 - x))) / 16

-Explanation:

-x / 128 = probability of encoding in one byte
-7 / 8 = compression ratio for one byte

-(128 - x)/128 = probability of encoding in two bytes
-7 + 11 - ceil(log_2(128 - x)) / 16 = compression ratio for two bytes

-Briefly graphing this on my calculator gave me 122.11 as a maximum, so it seems decent.
+Therefore, we always maintain the 7:8 ratio regardless of whether we use the UTF-8 two byte or one byte characters.

 Implementation Notes
 --------------------